 “I love Greenhouse as an ATS because it has the ability to package together all new hire documents and automatically send their file to the onboarding team,” Fugelsang said.

-Some ATS’s, like Blendoor and Vervoe, anonymize candidate demographic data such as gender and race to reduce hiring bias and improve workplace DEI.
+Some ATS’s, like Blendoor, anonymize candidate demographic data such as gender and race to reduce hiring bias and improve workplace DEI.
 Beyond a basic ATS, there are other tech tools that can make the job application and candidate screening process more engaging.
 Dhaliwal spoke with a job candidate who, rather than sending their resume as a document, used the interactive video platform Tolstoy to record themselves talking about their career history and accomplishments.

 “I saw this person’s video and I was so impressed,” she said.
 “It’s really hard to see someone’s personality when all you’re doing is looking at flat files.
 Tools like this will make candidates stand out in that crowded space.”